0DarkPhoenix/relativedelta-npm/README.md

 - yearday
 - nlyearday

-If you wan't a parameter to be implemented with more priority, feel free to [open an issue](https://github.com/0DarkPhoenix/relativedelta-npm/issues)!
+If you want a parameter to be implemented with more priority, feel free to [open an issue](https://github.com/0DarkPhoenix/relativedelta-npm/issues)!